NicholaChen/minesweeper/README.md

  - `Map size` - Size of map (width x height). `5x5-99x99` `Default: 10x10`
  - `Number of mines` - Number of mines in map. `1-50% of squares in map` `Default: 15`
  - `Infinite lives` - Makes opening mines not end game. `Off/On` `Default: Off`
- - `Mine randomness` - Changes how random the mines are generated. `Easy/Normal/100%` `Default: Normal`
+ - `Mine randomness` - Changes how random the mines are generated. `No guess/Easy/Normal` `Default: Normal`
     - `Easy` - Mines can be placed anywhere except the first opened square and its adjacent squares.
     - `Normal` - Mines can be placed anywhere except the first opened square.
     - `Hard` - 100% random.
 Mines can be placed **anywhere**.